Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/keyboard-shortcuts.markdown

 <span class="badge-warning">For keyboard-connected devices</span>

-If you use your iOS and iPadOS device with a keyboard connected, NetNewsWire’s interface is easily navigable using keyboard shortcuts.
+If you use your iOS and iPadOS device with a keyboard connected, NetNewsWire’s interface is navigable using keyboard shortcuts.

 The most useful shortcuts are for reading articles: **space** to scroll articles and jump to the next unread one, or **n** to jump immediately to the next unread article.
 There’s also **b** to open the article in your browser, but the **Return** or **Enter** keys work too.